Glen Benton: Corey Taylor

-There was controversy between Benton and Slipknot vocalist Corey Taylor, stemming from the former's claim in 2018 that Taylor once promised to take Deicide on tour, but ultimately never followed through with his offer.
-Benton was quoted on the Talk Toomey podcast as follows: "Not to fucking bust balls, but I’ll bust balls. [...]
+There was a feud between Benton and Slipknot vocalist Corey Taylor, stemming from the former's claim in 2018 that Taylor once promised to take Deicide on tour, but ultimately never followed through with his offer.
+Benton was quoted on the Talk Toomey podcast as follows:

+"Not to fucking bust balls, but I’ll bust balls. [...]
 Slipknot: ‘Oh we’re going to take you guys out man, we’re going to take you guys out dude.’
 Yeah, blow me.
 That's what I say to you.
 Fucking blow me Corey Taylor and all you fags.
 OK.
 ‘Oh we’re going to take Deicide out on tour with us and blah blah blah.’
 Blowing air up our asses, back in the day.
 You know what, you never did a fucking thing for us.
 You introduced us at a show once.
 Great, thanks.
 How about a fucking tour?
 How about fucking helping us out a little bit?
 I mean we’ve only been doing this for several years.
 You guys were like, ‘Dude you were what got me started.’
 Well you know what, return the fucking favor.
 You know what I mean?"

 The following day, Taylor told Loudwire that he had no recollection of Deicide ever submitting for tours with Slipknot.
 Taylor said of Benton: "He wants to be pissed at me, go ahead -- get in line.
 Everybody's pissed at me.
 But don't talk shit on my guys and don't say shit that isn't fucking true."